Nithur-M/work-from-anywhere/fullstack-jobs.md

                 <td colspan="3">
                 <details><summary>Description</summary>
                 &lt;div&gt;
-&lt;p&gt;&lt;strong&gt;Location: Remote - Anywhere&lt;/strong&gt; (Open to applicants located anywhere aligned with the Americas time zones.)&lt;/p&gt;
+&lt;p&gt;&lt;strong&gt;Location: &lt;/strong&gt;Remote - Anywhere (Open to applicants located anywhere aligned with the Americas time zones.)&lt;/p&gt;
+&lt;p&gt;Fueled is a leading digital strategy, design, and engineering agency.
+Recently united with 10up – &lt;a href=&quot;https://10up.com/blog/2025/new-fueled-brand-10up-becomes-wordpress-practice/&quot;&gt;now the brand of our WordPress practice&lt;/a&gt; – we are a 300+ person team that has designed and built hundreds of digital products and experiences for brands like Google, Apple, The New York Times, ESPN, Victoria’s Secret, MGM Resorts, Albertsons, and CLEAR.&lt;/p&gt;
-&lt;p&gt;As a SiteWatch Web Engineer at 10up, you are taking the driver&#39;s seat in helping support a number of clients across multiple verticals.
-You will provide consultation to clients and internal teams on complicated full-stack issues while being a “jack of all trades” who can speak to all parts of a project and provide strategic value from the minutia to the big picture.
+&lt;p&gt;As a &lt;strong&gt;SiteWatch Web Engineer&lt;/strong&gt; at Fueled, you are taking the driver’s seat in helping support a number of clients across multiple verticals.&amp;nbsp;You will provide consultation to clients and internal teams on complicated full-stack issues while being a “jack of all trades” who can speak to all parts of a project and provide strategic value from the minutia to the big picture.
 You will be an authority on either JS or PHP.&lt;/p&gt;
-&lt;p&gt;As a leading digital agency, 10up&#39;s client roster spans from innovative startups and impactful non-profits to some of the biggest names in the industry, such as ESPN, Google, The New York Times Co., Microsoft, and The Nobel Prize Committee.
-10uppers have been pushing the boundaries of web experiences for over 12 years—become an engineer that innovates the internet by building exciting projects alongside a top-in-the-field team.&lt;/p&gt;
-&lt;p&gt;As a 10upper, you have options for flexible and alternative work schedules.
-Intentionally remote since day one, spanning six continents and 40 countries, 10up fully embraces the benefits of distributed work.&lt;/p&gt;
-&lt;div&gt;&lt;strong&gt;What you will do:&amp;nbsp;&lt;/strong&gt;&lt;/div&gt;
+&lt;h3&gt;&lt;strong&gt;What you will do:&amp;nbsp;&lt;/strong&gt;&lt;/h3&gt;
 &lt;div&gt;
 &lt;ul&gt;
 &lt;li&gt;Engage with Clients: Participate actively in client meetings, respond to tickets, clarify requirements, and maintain strong live communication skills.&lt;/li&gt;